CamdenTadhg/TBRead/Planning/Project Plan.md

         - make a helpers.py to deal with helpers
     - better response to axios errors than stupid little alerts
         - look at what I'm doing to say welcome to the site
+    - switch const back to let for testing
     - write any necessary tests for the modularization
     - run tests
-    - switch let for testing to const
-    - commit to regular branch
-    - commit to hatchways branch
-    - resubmit
 ## 22 Styling Well
     ## alerts (success & error)
     ## edit books (and manual add page) page